-The Corporation has put in place several measures in order to mitigate these risks, including:
+Safety is one of the Corporation's main priorities, thus several measures have been put in place in order to mitigate these risks, including:

-- The creation of a steering committee to coordinate response;

-- Local management teams at each of the Corporation's facilities;
+- A Steering committee to coordinate emergency response procedures with local management teams at of the Corporation's facilities;

-- Restriction on all travel;
+- Continued restrictions on all travel;

-- Protocols at each location in order to mitigate transmission, including but not limited to:
+- Health protocols at each location in order to mitigate transmission, including but not limited to:

 - Physical distancing measures;

 - Issuance of personal protective equipment;

-- Staggering of shifts;
+- Initiating production shifts;

 - Quarantine policies;

-- Hygiene reinforcement;
+- Sanitation and hygiene reinforcement;

-- Work from home enhancements.

-- Enhanced communication with customers in order to better forecast disruptions in demand;

-- Enhanced communication with suppliers in order to secure the supply chain; and

-- Additional scrutiny of credit assessments, review of overdue accounts, and provisioning of inventory.
+- o Compelling most employees to work from home, where possible. - Communication with customers and suppliers in order to better forecast disruptions in demand and secure the supply chain; and - Scrutiny of credit assessments, review of overdue accounts, and provisioning of inventory.